egress-caulk/hitchens/_posts/2023-1-31-meng-haoran-spring-dawn.md

 author: Meng Haoran 孟浩然 (689 - 740)
 category: poetry
 ---
-This poem by Meng Haoran may have once been the most famous poem in China: it was one of the first poems that generations of educated Chinese children would memorise owing to its place on the first page of the *Qianjia Shi* 千家詩 (A Thousand Family Poems) anthology.
+This poem by Meng Haoran may have once been the most famous poem in China: it was one of the first poems that generations of educated Chinese children would memorise owing to its place on the first page of the anthology *Qianjia Shi* 千家詩 (A Thousand Family Poems).
 Evidenced by many of his other poems, Meng Haoran liked to drink.
-This poem was written after a sleepless night, but I also like to imagine him slightly hungover.
+This poem was written after a sleepless night, I like to imagine him slightly hungover.

 <br>